battlesnake/git-doc/index.md

 The key word there is _distributed_.
 It is a very simple content-tracker.
-Where most revision control systems aredesigned to be used in conjunction with some central server, and are pretty much useless without it, Git is designed to be fully-capable when run locally on one machine - the remote communication abilities of git could almost be considered an "afterthought", given that a
+Where most revision control systems are designed to be used in conjunction with some central server, and are pretty much useless without it, Git is designed to be fully-capable when run locally on one machine - the remote communication abilities of git could almost be considered an "afterthought", given that a